geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 #### DNS:

-DNS record is used for `go-fastapi`.
-Once the instance has been provisioned, you would need to point this record to the elastic IP of the VM.
+DNS record is used for `go-fastapi` and the go-deploy tool allows for creating a DNS record of type A that would be populated by the public ip address of the aws instance.
+If you don't use this option, you would need to point this record to the elastic IP of the VM.
 For testing purposes, you can use: `aes-test-go-fastapi.geneontology.org`

 **NOTE**: if using cloudflare, you would need to point the cloudflare dns record to the elastic IP.